New Testament: Women

 Approximately 6 references

 Wife of Aquila and fellow worker with Paul.
-Often listed before her husband, suggesting prominence.
-Together they instructed Apollos, hosted house churches, and risked their lives for Paul (Acts 18:18-26, Romans 16:3-5).
-One of the most important married couples in the early church.
+She is frequently named before her husband in the sources, suggesting she held particular prominence.
+Together they instructed Apollos in the faith, hosted house churches, and risked their lives on Paul's behalf.

 Key references: 1 Corinthians 16:19, 2 Timothy 4:19, Romans 16:3, Acts 18:2, Acts 18:18, Acts 18:26